madslaz/Burp-Suite-Certified-Practitioner/Cross-site-request-forgery.md

 ## CSRF where token is not tied to user session
 - Two users are provided.
 We assume one as compromised and intercept the POST request to change email.
 Copy the CSRF token and drop the request.
 - Generate a CSRF PoC with the copied CSRF token of the compromised user and use it to change the email of the second user.

+## CSRF where token is tied to non-session cookie

 ## Miscellaneous Notes
 - Basic CSRF PoC template for **CSRF vulnerability with no defenses**: